Learn newborn resuscitation using the tools and providers commonly present at home births and birth centers.

-This course has been approved by MEAC for 6 hours of continuing education.
-The approval number for this course is M1819-71-0627DE, and this approval is current through June 4th, 2021.
+This course has been approved by MEAC for 6 hours of continuing education through June 7th, 2023.

-Please note this course is for continuing education, and may be used for NARM CPM renewal as Category I (accredited CEUs).
-It may not be used to fufill the requirements for NRP or CPR training.
+Please note this course is for continuing education, and may be used for NARM CPM renewal as Category 1 (accredited CEUs).
+It may not be used to fulfill the requirements for NRP or CPR training.

 Music credit: www.bensound.com

 1: BackgroundShow details

 - Printable PDF: BRN Common Reasons for Resuscitation

 - Printable PDF: BRN Basic Points

 2: Normal PhysiologyShow details

 - 2.3 Normal Hypoxia of Labor